Posts Tagged ‘future’

 You’ve probably guessed how this relates to the future of conferences.
 Think of Supermarkets A & B as set-in-their-ways organizers of traditional conferences.
 Think of C as progressive event planners who realize that people prefer to attend events that give them what they want rather than going to multiple events to get a piece here and a piece there.

 In Anguilla, people’s needs for supermarket goods didn’t change, but improvements in the supply of imported goods into Anguilla allowed Supermarket C to change what it offered to better match what people wanted.
 Likewise, people’s professional needs for relevant content, meaningful engagement and networking haven’t changed.
 But we now have a host of new ways to supply content outside the traditional conference, and a host of new ways to find out what conference attendees actually want to do while they’re together.
-Ignore them at your peril.
+Ignore the future of conferences at your peril.
 See you in the aisles at Supermarket C!

 Image attribution: http://www.flickr.com/photos/ame/ / CC BY-NC-SA 2.0